nearform/initium/quick-start.md

     Hello, World!
     ```

-8. If you merge the PR, the service created on pull request will be removed and a new one will be created for the main branch following the same naming convention as before:
+8. If you merge the PR, the service created with pull request will be removed and a new one will be created for the main branch following the same naming convention as before:

 ```
 curl -H "Host: initium-nodejs-demo-app.main.example.com" $INITIUM_LB_ENDPOINT